petermattia/petermattia/_cyclic_voltammetry_simulation/reversibility.md

 and *after many sweeps*, as the material continues to change with time (even if the material doesn't experience additional overpotential).

-Since I've already made up this term, I'll continue to make up a definition.
+Since I've already made up this term, I'll continue to make up definitions.
 General reversibility is equivalent to **cycleability**.
 This definition is in the context of bulk material changes, not side reactions (since side reactions represent chemical irreversibility).